5 Tips to Put Out the Inflammation Fire

 Whether you’re trying to lose weight, lower your blood pressure or just stay healthier overall, the following tips can help you to keep inflammation from getting out of control in your body.

-2. Eat right – this shouldn’t come as a surprise to anyone.
-If you want to be healthy overall, then you need to eat a proper, well balanced diet.
+This shouldn’t come as a surprise to anyone.
+If you want to be healthy overall, then you need to eat a proper, well-balanced diet.
 Keep your sodium levels within a proper range, reduce your intake of sugars and bad fats, and eat lots of leafy greens among the fruits, vegetables, nuts, and whole grains that you’re consuming.
 This will make a considerable difference.